cederikdotcom/venturestarter/docs/overview.md

 ## Core Concept

-The founding principle of VentureStarter is simple: **Documentation should never be the bottleneck to launching a new venture.**
+The founding principle of VentureStarter is simple: **Leverage AI to accelerate your venture's launch.**

-By providing a standardized prompt template for Claude, VentureStarter allows anyone to generate comprehensive GitHub documentation in minutes instead of hours.
+By using Claude's advanced language capabilities, VentureStarter helps you generate comprehensive GitHub documentation in minutes, allowing you to focus on building your product while maintaining professional documentation standards.

 ## Key Features